Flavor dependence of jet quenching in heavy-ion collisions from a Bayesian analysis: Results and Discussions

-The final fitted nuclear modification factor $R_{AA}$ of inclusive jet and $\gamma$-tagged jet as well as the comparison to experimental data~\cite{ATLAS:2018gwx,ATLAS:2022cim} in 0-10$\%$ centrality at 5.02 TeV are shown in Fig.~\ref{raa_ref}.(a), and data-driven extracted nuclear modification factor of quark- and gluon- initiated inclusive jet are shown in Fig.~\ref{raa_ref}.(b).
-The corresponding bands are results with one sigma deviation from the average fits of $R_{AA}$.
-Data-driven extracted average energy loss fraction $\langle \Delta p_T\rangle/ p_T$ and scaled energy loss distributions $W_{AA}(x)$ of quark and gluon initiated jet are also presented in Fig.~\ref{raa_ref}.(c) and Fig.~\ref{raa_ref}.(d).
-As can be seen, average energy loss of gluon and quark jet is well constrained in $p_T<150$ GeV/$c$, but is weaker constrained at high $p_T$ due to large experimental data errors and the scarcity of $\gamma$-tagged jet experimental data at such high $p_T$.
-The quark-initiated jets lose less fraction of its energy and shows a weaker dependence on the jet $p_T$ compared to gluon-initiated jets due to its color factor as expected.
+The final fitted nuclear modification factor $R_\text{AA}$ of inclusive jet and $\gamma$-tagged jet as well as the comparison to experimental data~\cite{ATLAS:2018gwx,ATLAS:2022cim} in 0-10$\%$ centrality at 5.02 TeV are shown in Fig.~\ref{raa_ref}.(a), and data-driven extracted nuclear modification factor of quark- and gluon- initiated $\gamma$+jet are shown in Fig.~\ref{raa_ref}.(b).
+The corresponding bands are results with one sigma deviation from the average fits of $R_\text{AA}$.
+Considering the fact that the training process will minimize the Gaussian likelihood function between experimental data and the output for any given set of parameters, the final fitted results are almost close to the central value of data points.
+Moreover, considering the limited experimental data sets, our parametrization for the energy loss distribution shown in Eq. (\ref{Waa}) is limited to three parameters for each flavor, which could introduce correlations between different data bins.
+Therefore, the MCMC bands is more restricted than the uncertainty in the experimental data.
+We leave a more detailed analysis of the uncertainties for a future publication.
+Data-driven extracted average energy loss fraction $\langle \Delta p_\text{T}\rangle/ p_\text{T}$ and scaled energy loss distributions $W_\text{AA}(x)$ of quark and gluon initiated jet are also presented in Fig.~\ref{raa_ref}.(c) and Fig.~\ref{raa_ref}.(d).
+As can be seen, average energy loss of gluon and quark jet is well constrained in $p_\text{T}<200$ GeV/$c$, but is weaker constrained at high $p_\text{T}$ due to large experimental data errors and the scarcity of $\gamma$-tagged jet experimental data at such high $p_\text{T}$.
+The quark-initiated jets lose less fraction of its energy and shows a weaker dependence on the jet $p_\text{T}$ compared to gluon-initiated jets due to its color factor as expected.
 Since jet showers also contain gluons even if they are initiated by a hard quark, the net energy loss of a gluon-tagged jet is always larger than that of a quark-tagged jet but the ratio is smaller than 9/4 from the naive leading order estimation~\cite{Wang:1998bha,Liu:2006sf,Chen:2008vha}.